davepeck/game-of-go/README.md

 This is a website that lets people learn and play the ancient game of Go in an elegant way.

-It's a Django site, using Python 2.5, targeted for hosting with Google App Engine.
+It's currently a Webapp2 site, using Python 2.7, targeted for hosting with Google App Engine.
+It's open source under the AGPLv3.

 You can see the latest bits running at http://go.davepeck.org/ -- I will always run them there, on my own dime.